 \subsection{Training}

-In order to improve throughput via speculative decoding, we need to make our \gls{mtp} model's distribution as similar as possible to \ebstp{}'s.
-We achieve this in the simplest way by instruction fine-tuning our models on a similar data mix to that used for EvaByte-SFT.
-As the full details of the data mix are not known and are hard to replicate, we focus on T\"ulu 3.
+We train $55$ draft models in total.
+We improve throughput by making our \gls{mtp} model's distribution as similar as possible to the target's in the simplest way: we instruction fine-tune our \gls{mtp} models on a similar data mix to that used for instruction fine-tuning the target.

 \textbf{Training data.} We fine-tune on the T\"ulu 3 SFT mix dataset~\citep{lambert2024tulu3} which contains 939,344 examples of user/assistant interactions on 18 tasks.
-We split the Tulu 3 dataset into training and validation so that we can check throughput on the unseen validation examples.
-In order to make sure all tasks are sampled, we shuffle the training data before splitting.
-Because we want training to be possible on $2 \times 80$ Gb GPUs, we limit the context length to $8192$ bytes and filter out 34,067 examples which are longer.
+We split the T\"ulu 3 dataset into training and validation and evaluate throughput on the unseen validation examples.
+We make sure all tasks are sampled by shuffling the training data before splitting.
+To make training possible on $2 \times 80$ GB GPUs, we limit the context length to $8192$ bytes and filter out 34,067 examples which are longer.
 We split the remaining 905,277 examples into $99\%$ train and $1\%$ validation.